PeterGamma/Live-stream-from-Bitalino-to-Matlab-developer-unknown-/README.md

 Bitalino can also be bought in parts.
 Batteries and electrodes can be bought from 3 th party sellers, and can be soldered to the Bitalino board.
 A Bitalino Core with housing is ca 90 USD plus 10 USD battery and 10 USD ECG electrode from 3 th party seller gives a total fo ca 110 USD per device.

 Bitalino uses Bluetooth or BLE soft- and hardware, Garmin uses ANT+ hardware.
-There is hardly any ANT+ desktop applications available.
+There is hardly any ANT+ live stream desktop applications available.